juanparati/dk-codes/README.md

 # dk-codes

-Example project used for Jenkins practice exercise.
+Example project used as a Jenkins practice exercise.

 ## Project setup
 ```